bugsnag-elixir/bugsnag-elixir/README.md

 # Bugsnag Elixir

 Capture exceptions and send them to the [Bugsnag](http://bugsnag.com) API!
-All it needs is your API key (see example configuration in config/config.exs) and

 ## Installation